stevana/pipelining-with-disruptor/README.md

 * Actual Arrow instance
 * Can we be avoid copying when using Either?
 * More monitoring?
+* Ability to turn monitoring on and off at runtime
 * Deploy across network of computers
 * Hot-code upgrades of workers/stages with zero downtim
 * Shard/scale/reroute pipelines and add more machines without downtime